MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/common-reasons-for-app-validation-failure.md

 Test your app to verify your app’s correctness, functionality, and usage.
 Ensure that you test your app thoroughly and fix all the bugs.
 Check all the end-to-end workflows that your app supports and test the app compatibility on the operating systems and browsers as per the [Commercial Marketplace Certification policy](/legal/marketplace/certification-policies).
 You must avoid the following mistakes in your app before you submit for review:

-* Provide a broken experience to users in any of the workflows the app supports including:
+* Provide a broken experience to users in any of the workflows that the app supports, including:

   * Broken links in the app.